YangXiaozhou/yangxiaozhou.github.io/_posts/2019-10-02-linear-discriminant-analysis.md

 \mathbf{x^{*}}^{T} (\hat{\mu}_{k} - \hat{\mu}_{\ell}) > \frac{1}{2} (\hat{\mu}_{k} + \hat{\mu}_{\ell})^{T}(\hat{\mu}_{k} - \hat{\mu}_{\ell}) - \log \hat{\pi}_{k}/\hat{\pi}_{\ell} \,.
 $$

 The derived allocation rule reveals the working of LDA.
-The left-hand side of the equation is the length of the orthogonal projection of $$\mathbf{x^{*}}$$ onto the line segment joining the two class centroids.
-The right-hand side is the location of the center of the segment corrected by class prior probabilities. *Essentially, LDA classifies the data to the closest class centroid.* We make two observations here.
+The left-hand side of the equation is the length of the orthogonal projection of $$\mathbf{x^{*}}$$ onto the line segment joining the two class means.
+The right-hand side is the location of the center of the segment corrected by class prior probabilities. *Essentially, LDA classifies the data to the closest class mean.* We make two observations here.
 1. The decision point deviates from the middle point when the class prior probabilities are not the same, i.e., the boundary is pushed toward the class with a smaller prior probability.
-2. Data are projected onto the space spanned by class centroids, e.g. $$\hat{\mu}_{k} - \hat{\mu}_{\ell}$$.
+2. Data are projected onto the space spanned by class means, e.g. $$\hat{\mu}_{k} - \hat{\mu}_{\ell}$$.
 Distance comparisons are then done in that space.

 ### Reduced-rank LDA
-What I've just described is the classification by LDA.
-LDA is also famous for its ability to find a small number of meaningful dimensions, allowing us to visualize high-dimensional problems.
+What I've just described is LDA for classification.
+LDA is also famous for its ability to find a small number of meaningful dimensions, allowing us to visualize and tackle high-dimensional problems.
 What do we mean by meaningful, and how does LDA find these dimensions?
 We will answer these questions shortly.
 First, take a look at the below plot.
 For a [wine classification](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_wine.html#sklearn.datasets.load_wine) problem with three different types of wines and 13 input variables, the plot visualizes the data in two discriminant coordinates found by LDA.
 In this two-dimensional space, the classes can be well-separated.
 In comparison, the classes are not as clearly separated using the first two principal components found by PCA.

 ![lda_vs_pca]({{ '/' | relative_url }}assets/2019-10-02/lda_vs_pca.png)
 <details>